zschreiner/Fun-Bot/README.md

 ---
 ## What can this bot do? ##

-###- Mod commands and User commands (Admins included)
+###- Bot Commands
+- Bot commands are mainly to instruct the bot
+  - Moderator commands can also be used by Admins of the bot

 --
-- Filter bad words
+- Filter Chat

 --
 - Gives rewards (Fun Command)

 --
 - Gives current songlink

 --
 - Limits songs length

 --
 - Ban songs (If Overplayed)

 --
-- Helps put up link
+###- Helps put up link

 --
-- Greets the Joiners
+###- Greets the Joiners

 --
-- Gives out current song's link
+###- Gives out current song's link

 --